gokulapriyandckap/Movie_Management/README.md

 # To Run the server execute this command in your code editor's terminal -> python3 main.py

 # Now you can able to use Our APIs Collection.

+# "Code is where the real poetry is.
+Everything else is just prose."

+# Happy Coding! ;)